Our Vision Statement: A Bible based community where each person serves Christ and shares the Good News of His love.

 Locally the church is a keen part of Churches together in Warminster.

 Our fellowship is characterised by friendliness, fun and food!
-About 60-80 people meet regularly on a Sunday morning with separate programmes for different age groups.
+Under normal circumstances about 60-80 people meet on a Sunday morning, with separate programmes for different age groups.
 We seek to apply Bible based teaching to our lives.
 We have a good mix of different age groups meeting together, from families with infants to the more mature.
 Our worship style is a mixture of old and new and a number of musicians take part in our services.
 We are centrally located in the town of Warminster and our congregation is drawn from the town and surrounding villages.
 We welcome military families who are stationed in the town, and international families.

 Warminster Baptist Safeguarding Policy Statement: Please click the pdf link.